I began my coaching career when I was 16 years old.

 A decision was made.
-I fell in love with a wonderful woman who later became my wife and we moved to Michigan in 1996; I discovered my life’s calling…coaching basketball at the collegiate level.
+I fell in love with a wonderful woman who later became my wife and we moved to Michigan in 1996; I discovered my life’s calling…coaching basketball.

 One full season at Portland and then a move back to the East Coast alone (wife and daughter stayed in Michigan) at Saint Peter’s College in Jersey City, New Jersey as an assistant coach under Bob Leckie (Leckie gave me my first opportunity at the D-1 level) and for the past four seasons head coach at Jackson Community College.
 It’s been a great ride.
 The one thing I am thankful for is the men who gave me my chance at each stop.
 (You need someone to take a chance on you)